ericnishio/ericnishio.github.io/_posts/2015-11-11-how-to-authenticate-with-keycloak-in-angular.md

 and only after that manually bootstrap Angular.

-If you've previously "auto-bootstrapped" Angular in your index.html file with ng-app="yourApp", go ahead and remove it.
+If you've previously "auto-bootstrapped" Angular in your index.html file with ng-app="yourApp", go ahead and remove the line.

 Make sure you've loaded Keycloak's JavaScript library.